Part 2: Developing your first operator with Ansible.

 .bashrc to make sure the changes take effect:

 Next we need the Go binary from the official download page.
-As of the writing of this post, the most recent version is 1.13.4, and the examples below will reflect that, but be sure to check to make sure you have the right version.
+As of the writing of this post, the most recent version is 1.14.2.
+We're also using Linux, and the examples below will reflect that.
+Be sure to check to make sure you have the right version.
 It's a tarball so we'll expand it, and we'll do that in